IS frees 6 hostages in exchange with Syrian government

 Suwayda 24 identified the released women as Rasmiya Abu Ammar and Abeer Shalgheen and her four children.

+"I am very happy.
+My happiness is great but it would have had been better had they released my son with me," Abu Ammar told reporters shortly after her release.

+Shalgheen, standing next to her two sons and two daughters, told Syrian TV "we were confident that we will be set free but at some times (during detention) we were so desperate that we wished the ceiling fell on us."

-The July 25 attack on the southern city of Sweida and nearby villages, which are inhabited by members of the minority Druze community, was one of the deadliest by the extremists since they lost most of the land they once held in Syria and Iraq.
+The July 25 attack on the southern city of Sweida and nearby villages was one of the deadliest by the extremists since they lost most of the land they once held in Syria and Iraq.

 State news agency SANA quoted the governor of Sweida Amer Ashi as saying that the six hostages were freed as a result of the tight siege imposed by Syrian troops on the extremists in the desert area outside the city of Sweida.
 He said that more hostages will be freed soon.